Pendleton, Greater Manchester: Transport

 Pendleton railway station closed in 1998 after it was damaged in an arson attack.
 Salford Crescent railway station links the district and with the stations in Manchester at (Piccadilly, Oxford Road and Victoria).

 Parish church

 St Thomas Church, a Commissioners' Church, is the parish church.
 It replaced the original chapel.
-It was built in 1829–31 to the design of Francis Goodwin and Richard Lane in a Perpendicular gothic revival style with a west tower and three galleries.
+It was built in 1829–1831 to the design of Francis Goodwin and Richard Lane in a Perpendicular Gothic Revival style with a west tower and three galleries.

 Notable people

 The 19th century industrialist and Liberal politician Sir Elkanah Armitage lived at Hope Hall from 1853 until his death in 1876.
-The cartographer, printer and publisher George Bradshaw was born in 1801 and James Agate the theatre critic was also born here.
+The cartographer, printer and publisher George Bradshaw was born in 1801 and James Agate (1877–1947) the theatre critic was also born here.

-Tommy White (1908 – 1967), an Everton and England footballer, was born in Pendleton.
-Pat Kirkwood, who became one a stars of musical theatre, was born in Pendleton, and the actors Albert Finney, born in the Charlestown area and baptised at St George's Church, Charlestown, and Christopher Eccleston was brought up in Langworthy.
+Tommy White (1908–1967), an Everton and England footballer, was born in Pendleton, as was the sociologist and anti-women's ordination activist Margaret Hewitt (1928–1991).
+Pat Kirkwood (1921–2007), who became one a stars of musical theatre, was born in Pendleton.
+The actors Albert Finney (1936–2019), born in the Charlestown area and baptised at St George's Church, Charlestown, and Christopher Eccleston (born 1964) was brought up in Langworthy.

+Peter Hook of the bands Joy Division and New Order grew up in the area.
+He infamously stated "All my friends moved to Ellor Street, which was all high-rise 70's flats and a new shopping precinct all built out of concrete.
+It was rotten, horrible; like a concrete wasteland.
+And that was when it opened."